HL7LT/ig-lt-vitalsigns/input/pagecontent/examples.md

 This page lists the example instances included in the IG.
 Use them as reference for building valid vital signs and anthropometric resources.
 Full JSON is available under [**Artifacts**](artifacts.html).

+**Why this matters:** Examples show how to populate profiles in real use (subject, device, extensions, units).
+For implementers they reduce integration effort; for clinicians they illustrate how structured data supports consistent recording and reuse in care pathways.

 ## Patient

 | Example | Description |